-In fact, a bio-based polyethylene made from sugar cane (called bio-based PE) and a classic PE made from fossil resources will have the same molecular structure and the same technological characteristics.
+For example, a bio-based polyethylene can be made from sugar cane (called bio-based PE).
+Conversely, a classical PE is made from fossil resources.
+These two will have the same molecular structure and technological characteristics.
 However, bio-based PE has the advantage of being produced from a renewable, non-fossil and sustainable resource.
 It can therefore immediately replace its petrochemical equivalent without any problems.

 Bio-based and non-biodegradable polymers include bio-based PE (polyethylene), bio-based PET (polyethylene terephthalate), bio-based PA (polyamide), bio-based PU (polyurethane), PEF (polyethylene furanoate), etc.

 With the exception of styrene polymers such as PS (polystyrene) and ABS (acrylonitrile-butadiene-styrene), it is now possible to obtain almost all polymers in at least a partially bio-based version.

 Bio-based and biodegradable bio-plastics

 In the second case, however, bioplastics have new chemical structures.
 Here we find mainly biodegradable polymers, the majority of which are also bio-based.

 The materials in this group have different properties and it is therefore necessary to select them according to the properties that the final product must possess.